tsbmediaventure/developer-docs/source/index.html.md

 }
 ```

-This endpoint allows the Client to view their entire collection of Registered Content on ConsCent.
-With each retrieved content containing the following details - Title, Price, URL, Content ID and duration.
+This endpoint allows the Client to view their entire collection of Registered Content Bundles on ConsCent.
+With each retrieved content bundle containing the following details - bundleContentIds, Title, Price, URL, Content ID and duration.

 ### HTTP Request

-`GET {API_URL}/api/v1/content/client`
+`GET {API_URL}/api/v1/content/bundles`

 ### Authorization